richelbilderbeek/bevy_tdd_book/CONTRIBUTING.md

 Here are things that are unlikely to be accepted:

+- Anything that breaks a continuous integration test
-- Reducing code coverage below 100%
+- Anything that reduces code coverage below 100%
 - Using a faster, yet less readable alternative